Power meters, like most cycling products, are subject to huge marketing efforts that do their best to part you with your money.

-They are definitely a useful addition to any serious cyclist’s arsenal but the marketing and promotional material only tells half the story.
+They are definitely a useful addition to any serious cyclist’s arsenal but the marketing and promotional material only tell half the story.

-If you’re in the market for a power meter or are beginning your research into them, you may be interested in these 10 things you may not know about using power meters.
+If you’re in the market for a power meter or are beginning your research into them, you’re on the right page.

 1. There's A Steep Learning Curve

 While simple in their design, using a power meter to its full potential requires a lot of research and perhaps even professional input from a coach.
 Analyzing and interpreting the data demands almost as much effort as the rides themselves.

 Read More : 5 Reasons Why You Don’t Need A Power Meter

 A typically structured training plan using power data will require you to learn about wattage, average power, peak power, normalized power, Intensity Factor, and a bunch of other potential new terms.

 Then there are the charts and metrics generated from those data such as Training Stress Score that monitors your condition, fitness, and fatigue.
 The Training Stress Score is made up of the Acute Training Load for fatigue, Chronic Training Load for fitness, and Training Stress Balance for form.